Aliases for TEAD1 Gene

 GeneCards Summary for TEAD1 Gene

-TEAD1 (TEA Domain Family Member 1 (SV40 Transcriptional Enhancer Factor)) is a Protein Coding gene.
+TEAD1 (TEA Domain Transcription Factor 1) is a Protein Coding gene.
 Diseases associated with TEAD1 include sveinsson choreoretinal atrophy and helicoid peripapillary chorioretinal degeneration.
-Among its related pathways are ERK Signaling and ERK Signaling.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity.
+Among its related pathways are Gene Expression and Metabolism.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding.
 An important paralog of this gene is TEAD2.

 UniProtKB/Swiss-Prot for TEAD1 Gene